Good-To-Know Dev Terms

 gRPC uses HTTP2 for transport and Protocol Buffers (Protobuf) to encode data. gRPCs have a single specification, which makes all gRPC implementations consistent.

-In Cosmos, gRPCs are transmission control protocol (TCP) servers with Protobuf and are used for data encoding.
+In the Interchain Stack, gRPCs are transmission control protocol (TCP) servers with Protobuf and are used for data encoding.
 The default port is

 Transmission control protocol (TCP) is one of the main internet protocols that allows establishing a connection between a client and server to send data.
 TCP makes communication between application programs and the internet protocol (IP) possible.